NaveenNSSKM/intelous-website-2026/replit.md

 - Created all 7 sections as specified
 - Implemented Framer Motion scroll-reveal animations
 - Added hover states with luminous border glow effects
+- **Universe B Integration (December 24, 2024)**:
+  - Added dual-universe toggle between SCALE (managed services) and BUILD (self-service)
+  - All 7 sections now dynamically switch content based on toggle state
+  - AnimatePresence used for smooth content transitions
+  - Each section has tailored messaging, pricing, and visuals for each universe
+  - CleanRoomTerminal auto-resets scrolling logs on universe switch